 Harmon was joined on the panel by DSCA Director Heidi Grant, DASA-DEC’s Elizabeth F. Wilson, and Army G-3/5 Deputy Director Col. John C. Moore.
 The panel was moderated by Col. Ken Burgess, the program manager for OPM-SANG, a USASAC subordinate command.

-Harmon emphasized that the end state is “win in competition, be decisive and prevail in conflict and crisis,” and that we’re only going to do that with strong allies and partners.
+Harmon emphasized that the end state is "win in competition, crisis and conflict and that we're only going to do that with strong allies and partners."

 He also stated that providing security assistance in the form of FMS remains a strategic imperative.